mapr-demos/kafka-sample-programs/README.md

 1000 messages received in period, latency(min, max, avg, 99%) = 12032, 12095, 12064.0, 12095 (ms)
 999001 messages received overall, latency(min, max, avg, 99%) = 12032, 20479, 15070.9, 19583 (ms)
 ```
+Note that there is a significant latency listed in the summaries for
+the messsage batches.
+This is because the consumer wasn't running when
+the message were sent to Kafka and thus it is only getting them much
+later, long after they were sent.

-The consumer should, however, gnaw its way through the backlog pretty quickly,
+The consumer should, however, gnaw its way through the backlog pretty
-however and the per batch latency should be shorter by the end of the
+quickly, however and the per batch latency should be shorter by the
-run than at the beginning.
+end of the run than at the beginning.
+If the producer is still running
+by the time the consumer catches up, the latencies will probably drop
+into the single digit millisecond range.

 ### Step 7: Send more messages
 In a separate window, run the producer again without stopping the